US arms flow to Ukraine again as the Kremlin mulls a ceasefire proposal

 The American military help is vital for Ukraine's shorthanded and weary army, which is having a tough time keeping Russia's bigger military force at bay.
 But for Moscow, more American aid spells potentially more difficulty in achieving its war aims and likely will be a tough sell in Moscow for Washington's peace efforts.

+Rubio said he hoped to see Russia stop attacks on Ukraine within the next few days as a first step.

+“We don’t think it’s constructive to stand here today and say what we’re going to do if Russia says no,” Rubio said, adding he wanted to avoid statements about Russia that “are abrasive in any way.”

-Meanwhile, an intensifying Russian effort to push Ukrainian forces out of its Kursk region has yielded breakthroughs in recent days, Ukrainian soldiers told The Associated Press.
+His comments came amid intensifying Russian effort to push Ukrainian forces out of its Kursk region that has yielded breakthroughs in recent days, Ukrainian soldiers told The Associated Press.
 The fighting has escalated as ceasefire talks come to a head, with Moscow intent on taking back its territory and Kyiv determined to hold onto it as a bargaining chip in any negotiations.

 Ukrainian forces made a daring raid into the Russian region last August in the first foreign occupation of Russian territory since World War II.
 They have held on despite intense pressure from tens of thousands of Russian and North Korean troops.